 Sometimes, the gifts that keep on giving don’t necessarily fit in a box adorned with a picture-perfect bow.
 Instead, they come in the form of experiences or subscriptions to help enrich the lives of others or to provide loved ones with tools to help them lead better happier lives.

 A Donation to Charity in Their Name:

-Show your loved ones that you care about them as well as the causes they support by making a charitable donation to their favorite organization, or one that aligns with one of their passions.
+Show your loved ones that you care about them and the causes they support by donating to their favorite organization or one that aligns with one of their passions.
 Not sure where to start?
 Check out Sista Afya, The Jenesse Center, and Black Girls Code.

 A Wellness Subscription: